metrumresearchgroup/bbi/README.md

  * In the executing user's home (`~`) directory

- #### Configuration and SGE
+ #### Configuration and grid submission

- You may notice that if you issue a job with nonmem targeting SGE that a `bbi.yaml` file is created for you automatically.
-This is because SGE execution wraps the `bbi` CLI into an executable for the grid to execute.
+ You may notice that if you issue a job with nonmem targeting the grid (via the `sge` or `slurm` subcommand) that a `bbi.yaml` file is created for you automatically.
+This is because grid execution wraps the `bbi` CLI into an executable for the grid to execute.
 This ensures the following:

- * Execution via SGE is done **the exact same way** that local execution for nonmem occurs.
+ * Execution on the grid is done **the exact same way** that local execution for nonmem occurs.
  * This includes cleanup, copy-up, and git operations
  * Also ensures a single execution path

- To do this sanely, we make sure that the parameters provided on the initial SGE run are captured and stored with the model.
+ To do this sanely, we make sure that the parameters provided on the initial run are captured and stored with the model.
 This way, each subsequent `bbi` call made from the grid is made with the *exact same parameters*.

 ### Summary output